didit-protocol/didit-sdk-v3/packages/js/readme.md

 ### Configure your didit app

-Create an app at [Didit Console](https://business.didit.me) and obtain your clientid and client secret
+Create an app at [Business Console](https://business.didit.me) and obtain your clientid and client secret

 ### Implementation